-Philodendron crassinervium is a species of plant in the family Araceae.
+Philodendron crassinervium is a species of plant in the genus Philodendron native to southeast Brazil.

-It is native to southeast Brazil and is part of the section Baursia.
-In fact, it is the type species of this section.
-It has long lance-shaped leaves that point upwards with a large predominant midvein.
-The midvein is used to store water for periods of drought that occur during the dry season.
-Along the midvein there are small red glands that produce a clear sap that results in a freckled-look on both sides of the leaves.
-The leaves themselves can grow to almost a meter long with a width of about 10 cm.
-Also, the plant has a climbing growth habit.
-The aerial roots of the plant are red when they first begin growing and later turn a dark brown with age.
+It has lance-shaped leaves that point upwards and can grow almost a meter long with a width of about 10cm (00inches).
+The leaves have a prominent midvein that is used to store water for periods of drought that occur during the dry season.
+Along the midvein, there are small red glands that produce a clear sap that results in a freckled-look on both sides of the leaves.
+The plant has a climbing growth habit.
+Its aerial roots of the plant are red when they first begin growing and later turn a dark brown with age.

 The spadix of Philodendron crassinervium gets to about 20–25 cm long and is covered by a spathe that is white with shades of a dark red towards the bottom where the spadix emerges.
 The berries produced contain eight axile ovules in each ovary locule.